CENG501-Projects/CENG501-Spring2022/Project_Ozdemir/Readme.md

 Additionally, during the aggregation of the messages, all messages are treated equally.
 The authors suggest that the messages should have different propagation weights, as different messages might have different influences on the neighbors.

 To solve these two problems, the authors propose a method named DIMP (Diverse and Interactive Message Passing).
 In DIMP, nodes create different messages for different target nodes.
 That means rather than having a message for each node; we have a different message for each edge in the network.
-For each source user u and target user v, the message is created for the k^{th} layer by dividing the element-wise multiplication of h^{k-1}_v and h^{k-1}_u by the inner product of h^{k-1}_v and h^{k-1}_u, where h^{k-1}_v and h^{k-1}_u denotes the hidden representations of node v and u obtained in the (k-1)^{th} layer.
+For each source user u and target user v, the message is created for the k^{th} layer by dividing the element-wise multiplication of h^{k-1}_v and h^{k-1}_u by the inner product of h^{k-1}_v and h^{k-1}_u, where h^{k-1}_v and h^{k-1}_u denote the hidden representations of node v and u obtained in the (k-1)^{th} layer.
 These messages are aggregated using vectorial summation.

 DIMP is an unsupervised model, and the authors use the infomax-based objective function.
 Basically, there exists a discriminator layer inside the model, which takes the hidden representations of the nodes calculated in the k^th layer and the s parameter, which represents the overall graph. s parameter is calculated by averaging the representations of all nodes in the graph.
 Additionally, the authors also provide the hidden representations of the negative samples to the Discriminator.
 The outputs of the Discriminator for these two types of nodes are used in the loss function, which is Binary Cross-Entropy Loss.

-The model overperforms the existing GNN models on node classification, node clustering, and graph classification tasks.
+The model outperforms the existing GNN models on node classification, node clustering, and graph classification tasks.
 Additionally, the authors explain the theoretical background of their approach.